rafaeltedesco/openticket-microservices/README.md

 # Microservices Demonstration Application

-##### 🚧🚧🚧🚧🚧 Under Construction 🚧🚧🚧🚧🚧
+### 🚧🚧🚧🚧🚧 Under Construction 🚧🚧🚧🚧🚧

-This application has been developed to showcase the operation and implementation of microservices, intended for my classes at Trybe.
+This application has been developed to showcase the operation and implementation of microservices.

 ## Microservices and Technologies Used